NanoVer Basics

 via a Python script

-NanoVer sessions can be also recorded using the nanover.omni.record
+NanoVer sessions can be also recorded using the nanover.websocket.record module.

 Here is an example of how to define the file names and paths for the recording and pass them to the recording function: